nextstrain/translations/narratives/translations_ncov_sit-rep_pl_2020-05-15.md

 <br><br>
 You can also see the position in gene "ORF3a" highlighted on the chart at the bottom of the left.
 <br><br>
-For a more in-depth explanation of these concepts, we recommend [this visual explanation](https://www.nytimes.com/interactive/2020/04/30/science/coronavirus-mutations.html) by Jonathan Corum and Carl Zimmer.
+For a more in-depth explanation of these concepts, we recommend [this visual explanation](https://www.nytimes.com/interactive/2020/04/30/science/coronavirus-mutations.html) by Jonathan Corum and Carl Zimmer.-->

 <!-- ############ SLIDE BREAK ############# -->